metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     have to to fix with your own intervention.
     - "development mode" may be enabled by default on `develop` branch but never on `master` branch, which means defaults described so far may no longer be defaults
-    - The scripts will gather all sorts of system information but only as required to configure firewall, none of this information is ever sent anywhere and once you close down PowerShell it's all cleared.
+    - Scripts will gather all sorts of system information but only as required to configure firewall, none of this information is ever sent anywhere and once you close down PowerShell it's all cleared.
     - If you publish your code modifications online (ex. to your fork) make sure your modifications don't include any personal information such as user names, email or system details.